Not a large chain in sight, these guys know their beans – and what to do with them.

 Specialising in Ethiopian coffee, Ground Control near Angel is the public face of the Ethiopian Coffee Company.
 Pop in for the Daily Filter, which throughout the week changes to a different region of Ethiopia.
 They'll even tell you what the tasting notes are.

-An old Victorian toilet might seem an unusual spot for an espresso bar, but not when you see the beautiful ironwork outside and inspired new use for the original porcelain urinals at the Attendant.
+An old Victorian toilet might seem an unusual spot for an espresso bar, but not when you see the beautiful ironwork outside and inspired new use for the original porcelain urinals at The Attendant in Fitzrovia.
 The coffee comes from Caravan on Exmouth Market, and the milk from a small farm in Somerset.

-When it's not roasting, brewing or selling top-end coffee beans and hardware, Workshop is holding, er, workshops on how to brew at home.
-Or you could just visit one of its four outlets: in Clerkenwell, Marylebone, Fitzrovia and on the ground floor of Amazon HQ in Holborn.
-Wonder if you can pick up your order at the same time...
+When it's not roasting, brewing or selling top-end coffee beans and hardware, Workshop Coffee is holding workshops on how to brew at home.
+Or you could just visit one of its 5 London outlets in Shoreditch, Marylebone, Fitzrovia, Paddington and on the ground floor of Amazon HQ in Holborn.
+You may even be able to pick up your order at the same time!

 6. Soho Grind